 A general explanation of how these analyses were performed for the Mississippi coastal counties is provided below.
 A short video illustrates some of the concepts discussed below.
 Full-length videos for the Mississippi coastal mapping project also are available in English, Spanish, and Vietnamese.

-To learn more about the approach taken in each State or Study Area, interested parties should read the sections below and visit the referenced Websites or documents.
+To learn more about the approach taken in each State or Study Area, interested parties should read the sections below and visit the referenced web pages or documents.

 Generally speaking, the analyses for the Mississippi coastal mapping project were carried out in three phases, summarized below.